Quick Start

 - Preserve input color space - maintain the same color space as your original file

-- Adobe RGB (1998) - for images printed with a CMYK printer
+- Adobe RGB (1998) - for RGB workflow, before conversion to CMYK

-- Apple RGB - for working with older MAC OS displays or legacy desktop publishing files
+- Apple RGB - for working with older Apple displays or legacy desktop publishing files

 - Wide Gamut - often associated with P3 or Rec2020 displays